meant-ion/TuringMod/README.md

 	- !who: reiterates the streamer's bio/summary

 	- !tags: gets and returns all tags currently applied to the stream
+			 * Can edit the tags if the user is a mod or the streamer

 	- !song: returns the name and artist of the song currently playing on stream through Spotify